-On December 4th, a conference will be held in Naples dedicated to the topic of accessibility to audiovisual media for blind and visually impaired people.
-The event, which will take place at the Salone Francesco Coppola, headquarters of UICI Campania, starting at 10:30, will present the results of a study conducted by the “Stati Generali del Cinema Accessibile”.
+On December 4th, a conference will be held in Naples dedicated to audiovisual accessibility for the blind and visually impaired.
+The event, which will take place at the Salone Francesco Coppola, UICI Campania headquarters, starting at 10:30 a.m., will present the results of a study conducted by the "Stati Generali del Cinema Accessibile."

 A fundamental research